hist3907b-winter2015/module1-principlesofopenaccess/exercises.md

 ## EXERCISE 2: setting up a domain (webspace) of your own with reclaimhosting.com, or another service

-I believe that it is of fundamental importance that you have webspace of your own, as an HQ for your scholarly identity online. [reclaimhosting.com] is one option that I would recommend; it currently costs about $25 for a year's worth of hosting.
+I believe that it is of fundamental importance that you have webspace of your own, as an HQ for your scholarly identity online. [reclaimhosting.com](http://reclaimhosting.com) is one option that I would recommend; it currently costs about $25 for a year's worth of hosting.
 If you purchase a domain with them, they have a number of one-click installs for all kinds of useful platforms for the kind of work we do as digital historians.

 There are other alternatives.
 For many years, I have managed quite well with a free Wordpress.com account as my HQ on the web (http://electricarchaeology.ca).
 You could set yourself up this way as well.

 Another option is to use a free github account.
 You could use [github pages](https://pages.github.com/).

-*In fact, **everyone** should have a github account* whether or not you use it as your online base.
-Set up an account.
+*In fact, **everyone** needs to have a github account* whether or not you use it as your online base.
+[Set up an account now](http://github.com/join).

 There are other solutions out there too. **Talk with me if you have privacy concerns, and we'll figure out what could work for you**